shyd/STM32CubeF4/Projects/STM32469I_EVAL/Examples/BSP/readme.txt

 (SYSCLK) to run at 180 MHz.

-This example shows how to use the different functionalities of LCD, SD card, touchscreen, audio playback and record, joystick and external memories (SDRAM, SRAM, NOR flash Micron, Quad SPI flash Micron) as well as external RF EEPROM by switching between all tests using TAMPER button.
+This example shows how to use the different functionalities of LCD, SD card, touchscreen, audio playback, joystick and external memories (SDRAM, SRAM, NOR flash Micron, Quad SPI flash Micron) as well as external RF EEPROM by switching between all tests using TAMPER button.

 - Joystick related tests : use the joystick button to move a pointer inside a rectangle